jdfenwick/CSCI344-Lab2/README.md

 CSCI344-Lab2
 ============

-Going to track info about Bootstrap and Foundation
+Going to track info about Foundation

 Using HTML, CSS, jQuery and cTwitter, build an application that does the following: